mavryk-network/flexmasa/README.md

   "cycle_position": 7,
   "expected_commitment": true
 }
-"PtLimaPtLMwfNinJi9rCfDPWea8dFgTZ1MeJ9f1m2SRic6ayiwW"
+"PtMumbaiiFFEGbew1rRjzSPyzRbA51Tm3RVZL5suHPxSZYDhCEc"
 ```

 Notes:

 - The default cycle length in the sandboxes is 8 blocks and switching protocols
   before the end of the first cycle is not supported by Octez.
-- The `limabox` script can also switch to `Alpha` (e.g. `--hard-fork
+- The `Mumbaibox` script can also switch to `Alpha` (e.g. `--hard-fork
   16:Alpha:`).

 ### Full Governance Upgrade